The feast of Corpus Christi

 “See today before us laid, the living and life-giving Bread!
-Theme for praise and joy profound”.
+Theme for praise and joy profound.”
 So reads the third verse of the great sequence from the Mass of this feast of Corpus Christi.

 O living and life-giving bread; oh sweetest Saviour and Redeemer, our Eucharistic Lord!
 Such pious thoughts spring freely to mind when we come face to face with Christ at each Holy Mass and at each worthy reception of Holy Communion.

-Brief history of the feast.
+Brief history of the feast

-Dom Gueranger notes that in the year 1208, a holy religious name Bl.
-Juliana of Mont Cornillon was favoured with a vision of a moon with a hollow on its disc.
+Dom Gueranger notes that in the year 1208, a holy religious name Blessed Juliana of Mont Cornillon was favoured with a vision of a moon with a hollow on its disc.
 The vision repeated itself before her each time she began to pray, and after two years she learned that the hollow disc represented the hole in the Church’s liturgical year by not having this feast.
 For though we celebrate the institution of the Holy Eucharist on Maundy Thursday, the Church’s liturgical eye is very much focussed on the events of Good Friday and thus we cannot give full attention to the meditation on the Eucharist which we can do so today.

-Dwelling on the great mystery.
+Dwelling on the great mystery

 How can one best celebrate this feast?
 The simplest answer would be to attend Mass and receive Holy Communion worthily and to pay careful attention to the thanksgiving made afterwards.
 However for many people across the world, access to the sacraments is still unjustly prohibited and so we must console ourselves with making a deep meditation upon the great mystery of the Holy Eucharist.

 When news spreads of a visiting royal or celebrity, crowds flock to just catch a sight of those who they wish to set their earthly gaze on.
 As Catholics, we have God Himself before us in the Holy Eucharist, who makes all pale in comparison to Him.
 Unlike the celebrities, He does not visit us in great noise and artificial pomp, but in silence and calm.
 Our Eucharistic Lord is not an unwilling or vain personage, but actively wishes to give Himself entirely to us out of the sheer boundlessness of His love.

 By this, I mean a real embracing of this truth; we should not simply repeat the lines of our catechism to ourselves, but truly recall and reinforce our understanding of the great truth that God is in fact before us.
 In short, we need to firmly believe and love the Real Presence.
 The manner in which we accept this truth determines the entire nature of our spiritual life and our devotion at Mass.
-It further determines the entire fervour of the Church Herself, in Her liturgies and ceremonies.
+It further determines the entire fervor of the Church Herself, in Her liturgies and ceremonies.

 For once we accept, truly and deeply accept, that in the Sacred Host is the Body, Blood, Soul and Divinity of Christ, we are faced with a great choice.
 Either we embrace Him and seek to deepen our love of Him and thus conform our lives to His holy will, or we reject Him and seek to ignore His advent into our souls.
 Only one way leads to life and salvation.

-Perhaps reading through this, one might suggest that such a meditation just on accepting the truth of the Divine Presence, is somewhat uneccesary.
-For as stated, it is something which was taught in the early catechism lessons.
+Perhaps reading through this, one might suggest that such a meditation just on accepting the truth of the Divine Presence, is somewhat unnecessary.
+For, as stated, it is something which was taught in the early catechism lessons.
 Yet if our believe and devotion to this truth was as it should be, then our spiritual lives would be very different.
-For is it not incongruous to dwell on the glory of the Real Presence before us, then rush speedily off without even making a proper thanksgiving?
-What trouble are a few minutes of humble thanksgiving for having receive God into our souls, and yet how often can we honestly state to have done so?
+Is it not incongruous to dwell on the glory of the Real Presence before us, then rush speedily off without even making a proper thanksgiving?
+What trouble are a few minutes of humble thanksgiving for having received God into our souls, and yet how often can we honestly state to have done so?